Research output per year

 Research work

-My PhD was supervised jointly by an urban designer and neuro-psychologist at Cambridge University.
-Most of my research focuses on sustainable city and neighbourhood design, in relation to Subjective Wellbeing and associated behaviours – such as the Five Ways to Wellbeing.
-Together with UoM colleagues, we have developed new robust tools such as MOHAWk and NOURISH, and ‘action research’ using analogue and digital approaches, in particular - improving causal inference with natural experiments (see publications list).
-This work has prompted high-profile debate, leading to substantive change in national policy and the take-up of new methods and tools in nine different countries.
+My PhD was supervised jointly by an urban designer and a neuro-psychologist at Cambridge University.
+This research focuses on sustainable city and neighbourhood design, in relation to Subjective Wellbeing and the Five Ways to Wellbeing.
+Together we have developed new robust tools and ‘action research’ approaches - helping improve quality of insight and causal inference.
+This has prompted high-profile debate, leading to substantive change in national policy and the take-up of new methods and tools in nine different countries.

-I have helped secure £17 million of transdisciplinary research and currently lead the wellbeing aspects of two large grants: GrowGreen and CUSSH.
-The former is a 5-year international evaluation of neighbourhood greening interventions, led by Manchester City Council.
-CUSSH (Complex Urban Systems for Sustainability and Health) is a 5-year project, working in low, middle and high income countries, led by UCL and LSTHM.
+I helped secure large-scale transdisciplinary research and lead on the wellbeing, or social impact aspects.
+These include GrowGreen, CUSSH (Complex Urban Systems for Sustainability and Health) and GHIA (Green Infrastructure and the Health and Wellbeing influences for an Ageing Population).
 These projects involve working with a range of academics, local communities, local authorities, city mayors and third sector organisations.

 Practitioner work

-Most recently and on behalf of Argent Related, I co-led an overarching sustainability and wellbeing strategy for Europe’s largest regeneration project – Brent Cross South, in London.
-I am fortunate to work with clients and collaborators such as C40, UKGBC, Los Angeles government’s Sustainability Department, Her Majesty’s Crown Estate, Marks & Spencer, Lendlease, Yoo Capital and Igloo Regeneration.
-Outputs associated with this work have won several practitioner awards and recognition from the UN.
+This includes overarching wellbeing strategy, guidance and a Flourishing Index for one of Europe’s largest regeneration projects – Brent Cross Town, in London.
+I am fortunate to work with progressive clients and collaborators such as C40, UKGBC, Los Angeles government’s Sustainability Department, Manchester City Council, Argent Related, Her Majesty’s Crown Estate, Marks & Spencer, Lendlease, Yoo Capital and Igloo Regeneration.

 I have substantial experience of stakeholder collaboration, undertake invited lectures and plenary presentations, and have media experience, liaising with mainstream television producers and journalists.